 Prince is one of our herd sires and sire of the ones currently for sale below.

-All of our sheep below are current on vaccinations, de-worming and have been halter trained.
+All of our sheep below are current on vaccinations, de-worming and have had some halter training.
 Registration with the JSBA is also included in the price.

 4 horn ram with 1 blue eye.
 Halter trained.